stride3d/stride-docs/en/manual/scenes/entities/transform/index.md

 Entity.Transform.SetWorld(worldPosition, worldRotation);
 ```

-To set the world scale, you can set the local position to your desired world scale demodulated by the parent world scale.
+To set the world scale, you can set the local scale to your desired world scale demodulated by the parent world scale.

 ```csharp
 var worldScale = new Vector3(1f, 1f, 1f);